An Expert’s Guide: Life as a Pediatric NP

 Pediatric NPs are staunch advocates for children and their families.
 Together with the National Association of Pediatric Nurse Practitioners (NAPNAP), they’ve developed initiatives and partnered with organizations to help identify and combat child and human trafficking.
 NAPNAP is also a powerful voice in the fight to expand healthcare access to underinsured and uninsured children.

-“According to the latest census data, children under 18 make up approximately 30 percent of the population,” Dr. Hays says.
+“Children under 18 make up approximately 22 percent of the population,” Dr. Hays says.
 “But less than 1 percent of federal funding for hospitals goes to children’s hospitals.
 We spend so much money and time trying to educate adults on preventive care, but we’re forgetting that in the child population.
 Healthy children lead to healthy adults.”

 To advocate for children and their families, PNPs also need to advocate for their profession: in several states, restrictions prevent NPs from practicing to the full extent of their training.